 Walking through the dark narrow back streets in the residential section gave me an enormous appreciation for what can be accomplished with so little.

 When we arrived at the airport we were meet by a new representative letting us know that there was a small problem.
 All the public workers started a 48-hour strike that morning.
 Driving was not an option.
 He had his tire punctured and car attacked on the way to pick us up.
 Our hotel was a two-hour drive away.
 Staying at the airport for two days looked like a reality for our future.
 Then our guy who looked like Bruno said if we were willing to risk it he would try to get us to our hotel that was two hours away.
 Why not!!!
 For the first hour, we drove on the roads as the only car for as far as the eye could see.
 After the crazy crowded streets, we were used to this was exceptionally strange.
 Finally, we can upon a roadblock with dozens of young Indians rushing up to the car and we found ourselves in a scene from Argo.
 Men beating on the car and angrily screaming at our driver while he calmly spoke with them pleading his case of trying to get these nice tourists to their destination.
 This being the case was probably the only reason we got through.
 I don't think they want any negative press from foreigners.
 So with a few more angry words and an angry pounding of the hood we were allowed to pass.

 Mike meeting some of his Indian Police peeps.

 He's right of course.
 Even though getting home from such faraway destinations is grueling (43 hours from leaving our last hotel to walking into our front door without ever once being supine) it allows the memories of the trip to set in permanently.
 Changing you in a way that was unknown to you before you left.
 The bonds and experiences you make with the friends you share travel with are forever.
-It becomes like a drug.
-Making you wanting more.
+It becomes like an addictive drug.
+Always making you wanting more.